Gou-29/Yu-Lab-ee4e147/User_Doc.md

 `Python` is the most unstable thing that may cause conflict.
 A general advice is to run each thing, include different python environments, in separate terminals.
 It is also to say that only load 1 modules if the is possible.

 Currently, we use a centralize `Anaconda3` to manage all the core things about environment.
 In other word, you will just use `conda` and some other basic functions. **All your environments will be set on your own directory and separated with others**.
+Pre-users/Users want to do environment transfer need to start from section a) to c), and new users can directly start from section b).

-* (Pre-users/Users want to do environment transfer) Archive exsiting environment and remove your anaconda/miniconda completly: Though you may have a python environment, it is recommended to achive that and transfer it to the new system.
+* a) Archive exsiting environment and remove your anaconda/miniconda completly in ee4e147: Though you may have a python environment, it is recommended to achive that and transfer it to the new system.
 To do so,

     * Archive environments: you need to enter your own environment first, say `env_old`.
 Run `conda env export > <where to save>/env_old.yaml`.
 This will generate a yaml file, which can be used to transfer your environment.

     * Remove conda completely: Two things need to be done.
 Firstly, you need to remove the anaconda/miniconda folder in your directory.
-Secondly, you need to edit you `.bashrc` file and remove the chunk that related to conda (something between `>>> conda initialize >>>` and `<<< conda initialize <<<`)
+Secondly, you need to edit you `.bashrc` file and remove the chunk that related to conda (between `>>> conda initialize >>>` and `<<< conda initialize <<<`)

-* Create new python environment:
+* b) Centralized conda initialization:
+    * To load python in servere, you need to use `module load py3`.
+Verify that you load the correct python environment by run `which python`.
+Expected output will be `/usr/local/anaconda3/bin/python`
+    * After that, run `conda init zsh` and re-login into the server.
+Again, verify python environment by run `which python`.
+Expected output will be `/usr/local/anaconda3/bin/python`.
+This means that you do not need to load py3 module afterward.
+If you cannot set environment properly, please contact admin

+* c) Environments
-    * To load python, you need to use `module load py3` first to load the anaconda in server.
-Note that this step will not leads you to a specific environment.
-Also. **NEVER** do any computation without enter into a specific environment.
+    * To enter an environment, please use `conda activate <env>`.
+To quit that environment, use `conda deactivate`. **NEVER** do any computation without enter into a specific environment.
-    * To create and use a new environment: after correctly laod py3, you need to create or enter a enviornment.
-To create, you need to use `conda env create -n <name of environment>` or `conda env create -p <path of environment>`.
-To enter an environment, please use `source activate <env>`.
-Please **NEVER USE/RUN `conda activate`** as it may permanently contaminate you `$PATH`.
-    * To quit python completely, first you need to use `source daactivate` (Again **NEVER USE/RUN `conda deactivate`**), in first place to quit your current environment.
-Then, you can use `module unload py3` to quit python and set yourself to original.
-A lazy method is to directly shut down your connection and re-open a new terminal for other works.
-    * To recover/copy other environment to your own directory, you need to create an empty environment first.
-Then, you can run `conda env update --name <your new environment> --f <old envirooment .yaml file>` to recover the whole conda environment.
+    * To recover/copy other environment to your own directory, you need to **create an empty environment** first.
+Then, you can run `conda env update --name <your new environment name> --f <old environment .yaml file>` to recover the whole conda environment.

 ## 3. Jupyter Notebook and SoS notebook: